jksfoTemp/python3/postJobFreeParse/Scaffolding.0.md

+#Title: pjfParse.py

 # Write to pipe delim?
 # Write to json?
 # Call with/to wget?
+# Add in sorting?
+# I could modify a version of this to parse the pdf's for input as well,
+# especially to see what elements are present in the markup

 Given this input file (DataEntrySF.K.102.html), please generate a pipe separated output file, with a carriage return for each 'h3' element, that has the values for the following